oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

    ```

 ### Application Parameters
-You can modify the computation size by adjusting the size parameter in the `matrix_mul_dpcpp.cpp` and `matrix_mul_omp.cpp` files.
+You can modify the computation size by adjusting the size parameter in the `matrix_mul_sycl.cpp` and `matrix_mul_omp.cpp` files.
 You can configure the following parameters in both files:
 ```C++
 size = m_size = 150*8; // Must be a multiple of 8.
 M = m_size / 8;